-Ayurveda offers a nice range of daily routine tips to make the best of our lives.
+Ayurveda offers a nice range of daily routines to make the best of our lives.
 Some of these are known to everyone like adequate sleep or brushing the teeth.
 Some recommended daily routines seem quite exotic like gargling oil.
 Others, at first impression, seem even toxic like inhaling herbal smoke.

 The recommendations of daily routines reflect our need to maintain synchronicity between the cosmic clocks and our biological body clocks.
 The rotational movements of the Earth around itself and around the Sun create the cosmic clocks.
-Our body clocks and related gene activity have developed over our time of existence on Earth to make sure we feel comfortable in the changing environment.
+Our body clocks and related gene activity have developed over our time of our existence on Earth to make sure we feel comfortable in the changing environment.

-Ayurveda has recommendation on times and rhythms of these little rituals during our time of wake so that we can heal, grow and maintain our bodies at night.
+Ayurveda has recommendation on times and rhythms of little rituals during our time of wake so that we can heal, grow and maintain our bodies at night.
 Timing of our activities like eating is sometimes more important that what we are eating.
-For example, night-time eating increases weight more than daytime eating, even if we ate the same food each time..
+For example, night-time eating increases weight more than daytime eating, even if we ate the same food each time.

 Correct daily routines maximise our energy efficiency and increase our metabolic flexibility.
 We are able to switch between fat and carb burning at opportunistic times and be slow or fast burners when needed.
-Efficiency and flexibility manifest their benefits especially as performance is at stake and they are equally valuable for the body and mind.
+Efficiency and flexibility manifest their benefits especially when performance is at stake and they are equally valuable for the body and mind.

 I want to share with you the two ayurvedic recommendations of daily rituals that have dramatically changed the quality of my life:

 - Small intermittent fasting